UtkarshMe/me.github.io/content/blog/initial-commit.md

 ---

 So the customary **Hello world** was in line.
 There.
 I said it.
 The program seems to be working fine.
-Anyways, this first post is basically for describing what and why.
+Anyway, this first post is basically for describing what and why.
 The motivation and reason for this is not a very grand one, but nonetheless important.
 This blog serves as a journal, for me and for whoever it may concern, of stuff I explore and venture into during my days on this planet